 Mediterranean herbs and spices -- including bay leaves, cilantro and coriander, rosemary, garlic, pepper, and cinnamon -- add so much flavor you won't need to reach for the salt shaker.
 Some have health benefits, too.
 Coriander and rosemary, for example, have disease-fighting antioxidants and nutrients.
-WebMD's Greek-Style Mushrooms use cilantro and coriander and have a lemony kick.
+This recipe for Greek-Style Mushrooms uses cilantro and coriander and has a lemony kick.

 7. It's Easy to Make.

 Greek meals are often small, easily assembled plates called mezzes.
-For your own serve-it-cold casual meal, you could put out plates of cheese, olives, nuts, plus this Basil Quinoa with Red Bell Pepper and Eight Layered Greek Dip from WebMD recipes.
-Both contain healthy ingredients including olive oil, beans, whole grains, and spices.
+For your own serve-it-cold casual meal, you could put out plates of cheese, olives, nuts, plus these Basil Quinoa With Red Bell Pepper and Eight Layered Greek Dip recipes.
+Both contain heart-friendly ingredients including olive oil, beans, whole grains, and spices.

 8. You Can Have Wine.